sroy-eq/mfe-remote-dogs/README.md

 `yarn start` - to run the application.
 It uses the port 3001.

-Whenever a code change occurs, stop the container with `docker-compose stop`, `yarn build` and then `yarn start`.
+Whenever a code change occurs, stop the app, `yarn build` and then `yarn start`.

 ## Micro-frontend Remotes